History of Romania: High Middle Ages

 During the Middle Ages the Bulgarian Empire controlled vast areas to the north of the river Danube (with interruptions) from its establishment in 681 to its fragmentation in 1371–1422.
 These lands were called by contemporary Byzantine historians Bulgaria across the Danube, or Transdanubian Bulgaria.
 Original information for the centuries-old Bulgarian rule there is scarce as the archives of the Bulgarian rulers were destroyed and little is mentioned for this area in Byzantine or Hungarian manuscripts.
 During the First Bulgarian Empire, the Dridu culture developed in the beginning of the 8th century and flourished until the 11th century.
 It represents an early medieval archaeological culture which emerged in the region of the Lower Danube.
 In Bulgaria it is usually referred to as Pliska-Preslav culture.

-The Pechenegs, the Cumans and Uzes are also mentioned by historic chronicles on the territory of Romania until the founding of the Romanian principalities of Wallachia in the south by Basarab I around 1310 in the High Middle Ages, and Moldavia in the east, by Dragoş around 1352.
+The Pechenegs, the Cumans and Uzes are also mentioned by historic chronicles on the territory of Romania until the founding of the Romanian principalities of Wallachia in the south by Basarab I around 1310 in the High Middle Ages, and Moldavia in the east, by Dragoș around 1352.